Joy Jun 24, 2017

 Cast includes Haruna Kawaguchi and Kento Yamazaki for the film’s main roles.
 Kawaguchi plays Kaori Fujimiya (seen left in photo), while Yamazaki plays Yūki Hase.

-The movie is slated to premier in Japan in February 2017.
+The movie is slated to premier in Japan on February 18, 2017.

 Manga by Rin Mikimoto.
 English Translation: Today’s Kira-kun